Combinatorial Insight of Riemann Boundary Value Problem in Lattice Walk Problems: A Combinatorial Analog of Conformal Gluing Function

 The Laurent expansion of $x(z)$ requires $z\geq 2$.
-This choice of the branch of $w(x)$ reveals a conformal mapping from the unit circle on $x$-plane, to the whole $z$-plane with infinity except a cut $[-2,2]$.
+This choice of the branch of $w^{-1}(z)$ reveals a conformal mapping from the domain inside the unit circle on the $x$-plane, to the whole $z$-plane with infinity except for a cut $[-2,2]$.

 One may also interpret the results in an analytic insight.
-Now functions here are all meromorphic functions.
-We choose the mapping $x=w^{-1}(z)$ such that $Y_0(x(z))$ is analytic at $0$ and $x(z)$ is analytic at $\infty$ ( A equivalent version of formal series of $z$ and $1/z$.).
-Notice $x(z)$ and $Y_0(x(z))$ only have square root singularities and the branch cuts are $[-2,2]$ and $[1/t-2,1/t+2]$.
-If $t<1/4$, these two branch cuts do not intersect and $x(z)$ and $Y_0(x(z))$ can be simultaneously expanded as $1/z$ and $z$ in the annulus centered at $0$ with $[-2,2]$ in the finite exterior domain and $[1/t-2,1/t+2]$ in the infinite exterior domain.
+Consider meromorphic functions.
+We choose the mapping $x=w^{-1}(z)$ such that $Y_0(x(z))$ is analytic at $0$ and $x(z)$ is analytic at $\infty$.
+Notice that $x(z)$ and $Y_0(x(z))$ have only square root singularities and the branch cuts are $[-2,2]$ and $[1/t-2,1/t+2]$.
+If $t<1/4$, these two branch cuts do not intersect.
+Then, $x(z)$ and $Y_0(x(z))$ can be simultaneously expanded as $1/z$ and $z$ in the annulus centered at $0$ with $[-2,2]$ in the finite exterior domain and $[1/t-2,1/t+2]$ in the infinite exterior domain.
 See \cref{pic 1}.

 The functional equation reads,

 We immediately have,

 By substitution, we solve $Q(x,0)$ and $Q(0,Y_0(x))$,